How to Choose an MBA Program — According to Former AdComs (2025–2026)

 If you're advancing rapidly in your career and want to remain in your job but still want to earn your master's degree, then a part-time MBA might be the thing for you.
 These programs are designed to accommodate working professionals and usually offer evening or weekend classes.
 The best part about part-time programs?
 They allow you to apply what you learn in real time at your current job!
 It's a great option for those who need to balance work, studies, and personal life without taking a career break.

 Interested in what a part-time program can offer you compared to other options?
-Read our articles Part-Time MBA vs. Full-Time MBA Programs and The 25 Best Part-Time MBA Programs.
+Read: The 25 Best Part-Time MBA Programs.

 Alternatively, if you've racked up several years of experience at your current company, and that company is willing to sponsor you, you might consider looking into some executive MBA programs.
 These programs specifically cater to seasoned professionals who want to enhance their leadership skills and strategic thinking.
 They also often feature a cohort model to provide a network of peers with similar levels of experience.
 Compared to part-time programs, executive MBA programs are generally more careful about minimizing disruption to your professional commitments.

-If you’re curious to learn more about Executive MBA programs and how they differ from others, take a look at our articles Is an Executive MBA Worth It?
-A Look at the Data and What is an Executive MBA and How Is It Different From a Full-Time Program?
+If you’re curious to learn more about Executive MBA programs and how they differ from others, read: What is an Executive MBA and How Is It Different From a Full-Time Program?

 Online MBA Programs

-For more info on online MBA programs, read Everything to Know About Online MBA Programs.
+For more info, read: Everything to Know About Online MBA Programs.

-How Many MBA Programs Should I Apply To?
+How Many MBA Programs Should You Apply To?

 Which MBA Programs Should I Apply To?